FlxOne/dmp-apisdk-php/README.md

 # dmp-apisdk-php
-JavaScript SDK for the TeraData DMP API
+PHP SDK for the Teradata DMP API